Anita-TZ/WebFileSystem/README.md

 # WebFileSystem
-This is a file search GUI.
+This is a file search web(version).

 By typing the name of file or the folder, it could list all the filee or foldere path which contains the indicated word in the name.